 Occupations and Workforce

-Lockhart is a blue-collar town, with 35.96% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Lockhart, you'll notice that it is more blue-collar than most other communities in America.
+35.96% of Lockhart’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Lockhart is a town of service providers, transportation and shipping workers and production and manufacturing workers.
 There are especially a lot of people living in Lockhart who work in healthcare suport services (14.29%), healthcare (10.34%) and sales jobs (9.36%).

 Setting & Lifestyle

-Being a small town, Lockhart does not have a public transit system used by locals to get to and from work.
+Lockhart is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.